Skip to content

 This is the fundamental idea of how a shared object proxy works: allow access

-from any interpreter, but switch to one the wrapped object needs when a type
+from any interpreter, but switch to the wrapped object's interpreter when a type

 slot is called.